Developing Lessons Learned, Best Practices, Training Materials, and Guidebooks for Customer Side of the Meter Energy Storage

 Project Update

-CSE has published version 1 of the Energy Storage Permitting Guidebook through the CEC and held a public workshop to gather feedback.
-Version 2 of the Energy Storage Permitting Guidebook is expected to launch on the CSE website in May 2024.
-After version 2 launches, CSE will hold training workshops for the guidebook in the second half of 2024.
+The Center for Sustainable Energy (CSE) published a draft version of the Energy Storage Permitting Guidebook through the CEC and held a public workshop to gather feedback in 2023.
+Version 1 of the Energy Storage Permitting Guidebook is expected to launch on the CSE website in 2025, and CSE will hold training workshops for the guidebook in the second half of 2025.

 The Issue